Another Health Miracle in a Jesus Follower:

 The prayers were answered; and after six months of chemotherapy, Connie's cancer went into remission.
 But her struggle is not over.
 The radiation to shrink those tumors attacked her eyes; and, as a result, Connie is legally blind, "Sometimes you get into these pity parties...sometimes.
 But you gotta snap out of it...you gotta say, 'Connie, rise up!
 Get out of that pity party!
 You're alive, girl, you're alive!'"
 Ruth, who was barely crawling when her mom got cancer, is now a freshman in college, "God has a plan for their lives.
 My mom's life and being blind may be part of the plan."
 It's been a tough journey, but the Jumpers believe they are blessed.
 Connie is alive and through her blindness she can testify to the power of prayer.

-Our daughter & son-in-law attend The Harvest, and they invited us to go today, 22 December 2002.
+We became aware when our daughter & son-in-law attended The Harvest (in 2000); and they invited us to go today, 22 December 2002.
 Connie seems in excellent health and active in the services (almost 20 years later)!
-See other faith & health information [here].

-(posted 10 December 2000; latest update 22 December 2002)
+(posted 10 December 2000; latest update 26 July 2013)